pleabargain/DDS_hackathon_2025JAN_AI_challenge/cline_docs/productContext.md

 Repository: https://github.com/pleabargain/DDS_hackathon_2025JAN_AI_challenge

 ## Purpose
-The AI-Enhanced Form Processing System is designed to help users provide comprehensive and high-quality responses when filling out project documentation forms.
-It combines traditional form processing with AI assistance to enhance response quality and user experience.
+The Form Processing System is designed to help users provide comprehensive and structured responses when filling out project documentation forms.
+It focuses on efficient form management and data organization to enhance the documentation process.

 ## Problems Solved
-1. **Response Quality**
+1. **Response Organization**
-   - Users often provide incomplete or unclear responses
+   - Users need a structured way to document project details
-   - Manual form filling can be tedious and uninspiring
+   - Form filling can be time-consuming and needs organization
-   - Responses may lack necessary detail or structure
+   - Responses need consistent formatting and structure

 2. **Progress Management**
    - Long forms can be time-consuming